nf-core/mhcquant/docs/usage.md

 Set to 'True' or 'False' depending on whether variants should be translated to proteins and included into your fasta for database search.

 ### `--vcf`
 Specify a .vcf file containing the information about genomic variants (vcf < v.4.2).
+If a vcf file is specified, neoepitopes will also automatically be resolved.

 ### `--variant_annotation_style`
 Specify style of tool used for variant annotation - currently supported: "SNPEFF", "VEP", "ANNOVAR"